prarthonaa/Gale-Shapley-Implementation/README.md

 # Gale Shapley Algorithm Implementation

 This is my version to implement the Gale-Shapley Algorithm.
-This was an optional project I did for my COMP 3600 (Algorithm Design and Analysis) course.
+This was an optional project I did for my Algorithm Design and Analysis course.

 1. The random instance generator creates a file in the 'sampleinput.txt' (or below) format.
 Code needs to be run in the command line as ' randomInstanceGenerator.py n k '.
 Where n is the number of two equally sized sets and k is the number of possible ranking lists.
 We are assuming that there are only a few possible rankings.
 The last two lines in the input file show the indexes of each ranking that each element prefers.
 For example: